vectormars/Deep-Learning/COURSE 1. Neural Networks and Deep Learning/Week 1/ReadMe.md

 Unstructured data: image, audio, text

 ### Why is Deep Learning taking off?
-Scale drives deep learning progress
+Scale drives deep learning progress.
+* Data
+* Computation
+* Algorithms

 Two things have to be considered to get to the high level of performance:
 1. Being able to train a big enough neural network